JJWallis/tip-calculator/README.md

 }
 ```

 The most challenging aspect of the project's design were the form inputs, particularly regarding the icons present within.
-My solution was to position those icons over the inputs, but I quickly ran into the problem of not being able to apply `position: relative` to the inputs, as well as the icons loosing their alignment when my border hover state was applied.
+My solution was to position those icons over the inputs, but I quickly ran into the problem of not being able to apply `position: relative;` to the inputs, as well as the icons loosing their alignment when my border hover state was applied.

 To solve this problem, I decided to try adding the icons as background images to the inputs which worked successfully.
 Not only did they stay centred when the inputs re-adjusted, but positioning them was much easier as well.
 I did however position the dynamic error messages in order to prevent my top-level wrapper from responding and becoming either too wide or tall.